csdms/bmi/README.rst

    Python    `bmi-python`_   `bmi-example-python`_
    ========  ==============  ======================

-Detailed instructions for building the bindings and examples are given at each link above.
+Detailed instructions for building the specifications and examples are given at each link above.
-The bindings can be installed through `conda`.
+The specifications can also be installed through `conda`.

 .. code-block:: bash